 What Factors Affect the Time It Takes to Get a CDL?

-A CDL truck driver is one of the few high paying careers that does not require a college degree or a lot of time.
-It does, however, take dedication.
-When selecting a CDL school, you will want to consider the following factors.
+Professional truck driver is one of the few high paying careers that does not require a college degree or a lot of time.
+Unlike many trade school or traditional higher education programs, you can get your CDL in less than a month.
+While it doesn’t take long to get a CDL, it does, however, take dedication.
+When selecting a school, you will want to consider the following factors.

-When attending CDL school there are two options, either full time or part time.
+When attending truck driving school there are two options, either full time or part time.
 The benefit of full-time attendance is you can finish in 3-4 weeks.
+Full-time spent in class will reduce the overall time it takes to get a CDL.
 Full-time attendance in our program is five days a week, Monday through Friday.
 However, flexible part time and night schedules are available at some schools.
 Attending classes part-time will extend the time it takes to get a CDL.
 The goal is to select a program that enables you to understand the material and develop the skills needed to get a commercial driver’s license.

 Road and Range training is 120 hours and follows classroom training.
 Students spend their time practicing driving and backing maneuvers like the straight line back and alley dock.
 In addition, students will practice on the road driving with a licensed CDL driver.
 Our curriculum is set up to provide adequate time for students to develop their skills and comfort behind the wheel.

 How long it takes to become a truck driver can be affected by testing availability.
-Some CDL schools offer on-site third-party testing.
+Some schools offer on-site third-party testing.
 While others require students to test at state government locations.
 The type of testing and availability can determine this timeline.
+Our goal at DRC is to schedule students for their CDL test as soon as they are ready.

-Additional endorsements to your CDL license can increase the number of job opportunities available to you after graduation.
-Each endorsement can add additional time to become a truck driver.
-Six additional endorsements can be placed on your CDL.
+Adding endorsements to your CDL license can increase the number of job opportunities available to you after graduation.
+Each endorsement may add additional time to become a truck driver.
+Six additional endorsements can be placed on your commercial driver’s license.
 The type of endorsement you add depends on your driving career goals.
-Endorsements can be added throughout your career.
+Endorsements can be added anytime throughout your career.

 - (H) Hazardous Materials